The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 - Revisions

 The published HPI data may be revised to correct mistakes, to incorporate new or improved data sources or improved calculation methods.
 The HPI data are released quarterly, and they may include provisional data for the latest quarter.
-These are usually confirmed or revised to the final figures the following quarters.
-Major revisions are normally released with explanatory notes[62].
+These are usually confirmed or revised to the final figures in the following quarters.
+Since annual indices are compiled based on quarterly indices, they are revised consistently with quarterly data revisions.
+Major revisions are normally released with explanatory notes.54

 ii) Comparability